An insider’s look at the creation of a wedding dress collection.

 When it comes to creating a wedding dress collection, it can often feel like a race.
 The inspiration can be seen as the warm up.
 That’s when you “stretch” the mind and getting the creative juices flowing.
 The actual sketching is like the race prep.
 Getting all your ideas together and ready to go.
-Once the sketches go through the round of cuts, and the final ones are decided on, the starting gate bell rings.
+Once the sketches go through the round of cuts, and the final ones are decided on, the starting bell rings.
 The race to the finish starts!

 Wedding Dress Collection Race Start

 The start of the race begins with creating muslins.
 Muslins are a prototype of the design made in cheap fabric.
 They’re used to give an as close to exact an idea of what the final dress will look like on a bride.

 Before a muslin goes on a body, a preliminary review happens.
 Each muslin is looked over, questions are written for review during the fitting, and notes are made.
 Sometimes things change, or get mixed up, or even don’t translate as well from concept to paper to three dimensions as one would hope for.

 Fitting day!!!
 A wonderful, busy, fun, and very tiring day!
 The fit model arrives and muslins go on almost immediately.
 The most important thing about fitting day is to get as much information as you can.
 Each muslin fitting typically runs a little like this: